 The Border Policy Research Institute (BPRI) is a multi-disciplinary research institute at Western Washington University in Bellingham, Washington.
 The BPRI focuses on research that informs policy-makers on matters related to the Canada - U.S. border.
 Priority focus areas are trade and transportation, economics, environment, immigration, and border security.
-The University established the BPRI to further a mission of promoting research, academic programs, and public programming on critical policy issues affecting the Pacific Northwest.
-The BPRI works closely with cognate programs at the University and collaborates with many public and private entities within the Pacific Northwest.
+The University established the BPRI to further a mission of promoting research, teaching, and public programming on critical policy issues affecting the Pacific Northwest.

 Office: Canada House 203

 Dr. Dupeyron is an Associate Professor at the University of Regina.
 He is the recipient of the Fulbright Canada-CN Scholar Award and will reside at Western while completing his Fulbright research project, "The Regulation of Mobility and Security in the Context of Globalization: A Comparative Analysis of Canada-US and US-Mexico Borderlands."

 Hugh Conroy is Planning Director at the Whatcom Council of Governments and facilitator of the binational IMTC forum.
 He completed a project titled "Advancing US-Canada Border Transportation Planning and Programming."
 Download his report

 2009 - Margaret Stock, J.D.